sse87/interview-challenge/README.md

 For large viewports (`>=1024px`) the slider is interactive.
 Every **6 seconds a new slide appears**.
 The slides loop around.\
 The horizontal line above the paragraph doubles as a progress indicator for the 6 second timer.\
-Clicking the pagination dots (on the right side of the image) changes slides to the chosen index.\
+Clicking the pagination dots (on the right side of the image) reveals the slide with the chosen index.\
 The indicator text (on the left side) reflects the current slide.\
 Each slide's text animates in/out.
 Feel free to implement that as you desire.\
 All images should be displayed **using the same aspect-ratio** (designed as 920x506 = ratio of 20:11).